ExpressionEngine/ExpressionEngine/changelogs/patch.md

    - Fix a bug with debug variables not being filtered
    - Fix a bug with the importer converter filter

+   - Fix a bug ([#1086](https://github.com/ExpressionEngine/ExpressionEngine/issues/1086) where `{exp:` tags within EE comments would be found / reported by the tag debugger.

 EOF MARKER: This line helps prevent merge conflicts when things are added on the bottoms of lists